rapidsai/cudf/docs/cudf/source/user_guide/memory-profiling.md

 ## Get profiling result

-To get the result of the profiling, use the {py:mod}`cudf.utils.performance_tracking` module.
+To get the result of the profiling, use {py:func}`cudf.utils.performance_tracking.print_memory_report`.
 In the following, we enable profiling, do some work, and then print the profiling results:

 ```python
 >>> import cudf